nobrakal/asak/README.md

 ## Why ?

-* For teaching: the module `Asak.Partition` offers a function `create` that produces a partition of codes implementing the same function, where two codes are in the same class if they are syntactically "close", and in the same sub-class if they are identical (up to alpha-renaiming and some inlining).
+* For teaching: the module `Asak.Partition` offers a function `create` that produces a partition of codes implementing the same function, where two codes are in the same class if they are syntactically "close", and in the same sub-class if they are identical (up to alpha-renaming and some inlining).

 * For redundancy detection: while not being totally implemented, the goal is to produce a module `Asak.Factorization` that will take a list of OCaml codes and detect codes that can be factorized.